-Collection includes a typescript of the diary of Sgt.
-Robert C. Towles, Company A, 4th Virginia Cavalry, Confederate Army, from 5 August 1863- 20 June 1864.
+Collection consists of a typescript of the diary of Sgt.
+Robert C. Towles, Company A, 4th Virginia Cavalry, Confederate Army, from August 5, 1863-June 20, 1864.
 It was kept while Towles was a prisoner of the Union Army in Warrenton, Virginia and Washington, D.C.
 The diary also details his escape from Carroll Prision, an annex to the Old Capitol Prison, in Washington D.C.

-The collection also includes a copy of his furlough, dated 14 November 1863 and signed by Confederate General J. E. B. Stuart.
+The collection also includes a typed copy of his furlough, dated November 14, 1863, which was signed by Confederate General J. E. B. Stuart.
 There is also undated correspondence from Towles' father John and mother Sophronia that inform Towles of the deaths of his brothers John H. Towles (d.
-9 May 1864) and John Vivian Towles.
+May 9, 1864) and John Vivian Towles.
 John Vivian Towles' eulogy, written by a "Comrade" for a "Richmond paper," is also included.
-Robert C. Towles' wounding and death is described in correspondence to "Mrs. Towles" from Sallie Y. Conner dated 13 June 1864, and Mrs. Towles' nephew "Jno Wm" dated 16 June 1864.
+Robert C. Towles' wounding and death is described in correspondence to "Mrs. Towles" from Sallie Y. Conner dated 13 June 1864, and Mrs. Towles' nephew "Jno Wm" dated 16 June 16, 1864.
 The three Towles brothers were interred at Oakland Cemetery in Louisa County, Virginia.

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.